Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

 \Cref{fig:jnk3_circles} shows the cumulative number of diverse actives per generative step on the JNK3-based reward function.
-Firstly, we observe an overall high variance among all experiments.
-This is likely since the JNK3 oracle is more difficult to optimize than the other oracles, and therefore does not have as large a margin to the activity threshold of 0.5 for diverse actives.
+Firstly, we observe a high standard deviation among all experiments, compared to the other reward functions.
+This is likely since the JNK3 oracle is more difficult to optimize than the other oracles, and therefore does not have a large margin to the activity threshold of 0.5 for diverse actives.
 Similar trends in terms of diversity have been observed by previous work \cite{svensson2024diversityawarereinforcementlearningnovo}.
-Without any reward shaping (see left plot in \cref{fig:jnk3_circles}), Standalone (blue line) stagnates after a few hundred generative steps, while the DPP-incorporated approaches keep on improving for a larger number of steps.
+Most approaches using mini-batch diversification keep improving over a large number of generative steps, while the diversification-free experiments generally show a substantially lower number of average diverse actives.
+For no extrinsic reward modification (see left plot in \cref{fig:jnk3_circles}), MaxMin generates the highest average number of diverse actives, while DPP has lower variance but yields fewer diverse actives.
+When using the IMS or TanhRND strategy to modify the reward (see middle and right plot in \cref{fig:jnk3_circles}), MaxMin also yields the highest average number of diverse actives, but the runs overlap with DPP since both have high variance.
+For the experiments using TanhRND (see right plot in \cref{fig:jnk3_circles}), all MaxMin configurations display a larger increase in the average number of diverse actives over time.
+On this reward function, $k$-medoids can generate more diverse actives than the diversification-free method when not modifying the (extrinsic) reward, while these two methods display similar performance when modifying the reward.